-Claire is a qualified accountant and MBA and has particular expertise in financial and risk governance, and in helping organisations to engage properly with those who use their services.
+Claire is a qualified accountant and MBA.
+She has particular expertise in financial and risk governance and in helping organisations to engage with and learn from those who use their services.
 She has more than 30 years’ experience at executive and then non-executive levels across the public and charitable sectors.

-Board non-executive experience includes serving on three NHS boards since 2010, and Claire is currently a non-executive director at Gloucestershire Hospitals Trust, following four years as Chair of Healthwatch Gloucestershire.
+Board non-executive experience includes serving on three NHS boards since 2010.
+Claire is currently a non-executive director at Gloucestershire Hospitals Trust, following four years as Chair of Healthwatch Gloucestershire.
 Currently, she has one other government appointment as NEBM and Audit Chair at the National Archive.
 She also holds board positions with Alliance Homes and volunteers as a Trustee with Stroud and Cotswolds Citizens Advice and as a Committee member with the National Trust.

 Aside from her particular research interests, she loves to visit the small islands of Europe, watch their bird life, and discover how history and population movement leave their traces on the landscape.